-- Wash hands with soap and water or glycerine alcohol before and after patient contact. - Use of gloves and gowns for close contact with patients and contact with excretions or secretions. - Isolation of patients in a single room or of cohorts. - Separation of beds by more than one meter. - Cleaning of debris and organic material with sodium hypochlorite (bleach) dilution (1:10). - Cleaning of environment with sodium hypochlorite (bleach) dilution (1:100). - Persons who care for children that use diapers or people with incontinence must strictly follow the same precautionary measures cited above, especially those related to hand hygiene (after changing diapers and contact with excretions).
+- Wash hands with soap and water or glycerine alcohol before and after patient contact. - Use of gloves and gowns for close contact with patients and contact with excretions or secretions. - Isolation of patients in a single room or with other patients with the same diagnosis. - Separation of beds by more than one meter. - Cleaning of debris and organic material with sodium hypochlorite (bleach) dilution (1:10). - Cleaning of environment with sodium hypochlorite (bleach) dilution (1:100). - Persons who care for children that use diapers or people with incontinence must strictly follow the same precautionary measures cited above, especially those related to hand hygiene (after changing diapers and contact with excretions).
 In addition, it is recommended to change soiled diapers frequently.